 Fidelity vs Robinhood

 Fidelity provides commission-free stock, ETF, options trading, and self-directed investment.
-Fidelity is perfect for users who want to go beyond simply trading stocks because it provides more account options than several trading platforms, advanced trading options, and an abundance of research resources.
+Apart from its standard stock trading offering, Fidelity also provides other account types for users to select from.
 Unlike Robinhood, Fidelity accepts CDs, bonds, and mutual funds.

 - High-quality mobile app